UntouchedOdin0/Phoenix616/README.md

 ![](https://badges.phoenix616.dev/Minebench.svg) ![](https://badges.phoenix616.dev/SpigotStaffing.svg) ![](https://badges.phoenix616.dev/ChestShop.svg) ![](https://badges.phoenix616.dev/Server.svg)

 I also stream on [Twitch.tv](https://s.moep.tv/tmtwitch), normally it's gaming but you might catch me coding on Minecraft stuff as well!
-I usually just stream in my native language German but I have spoken English for more than half of my live so just ask and hang out!
+I usually just stream in my native language German but I have communicated in English for more than half of my life so just ask and hang out!

 <details>
   <summary><b>Even more about me</b></summary>